AshiryaOli/AI-Assistant/README.md

 API_KEY = "Bearer [API_KEY_HERE]"
 ```
 6. Save the ".env" file.
-## WARNING ⚠️

-The project is currently a prototype used locally by users.
-There are many improvements to be made such as using SQL for databases to improve scalability.
-Some personal improvements is encouraged as a learning tool.

-The author is NOT responsible for having API keys leaked, or anything malicious additions by the end user.
-The project is open-sourced.
 ## Usage 🪴

 To trigger the AI, simply same the AI's name (default is Jarvis).
 Provide your input after the AI responds with "Yes sir?" following a beep.